-See Humanities General Education requirement Page 76.
+See Humanities General Education requirement Page 78.

 Coordinator: Catherine Lekostaj, Ext.
-3370

-Respiratory Care is a rapidly evolving and highly sophisticated allied health career.
-Respiratory care practitioners work directly with patients who have disorders that affect the cardiac and pulmonary systems, providing specialized treatment and diagnostic care.
+3370; email: clekosta@triton.edu directly with patients who have disorders that affect the cardiac and pulmonary systems, providing specialized treatment and diagnostic care.
 In addition to general procedures, practitioners also monitor and maintain complex life-support systems such as mechanical ventilators.
 Respiratory care practitioners work with all types of patients, from premature babies to geriatrics.
 Students in the program have the opportunity to apply each procedure, using the college laboratory and supervised clinical experience in cooperating hospitals and other health care delivery systems.